 The vaccine is only effective for 7 years, so by the time the child is in a situation in which he could actually be at risk, the vaccine will no longer be effective.
 With children who have been born of an infected mother, the children already have the disease; and again, the vaccine is of absolutely no use.
 In order to help these children, completely safe testing could take place before the pregnant mother gives birth.
 There are options which can be provided to infected mothers in order to stop the transmission of the disease.
 Instead, the vaccine is given to infants after it is too late to be useful.
 Finally, it is unlikely that any of the vaccinated children will shoot-up with illegal drugs before their seventh birthday.

-On top of the lack of need for vaccinations is the risk that comes along with them.
 Along with being mercury based, the hepatitis B vaccine is said to be one of the primary causes of neurological problems such as A.D.D. and autism, which points toward its degenerative effects upon the brain.
 The really unlucky children can die as soon as a day after this vaccination.
-For most children, the risk of a serious vaccine reaction is around 100 times greater than the risk of contracting hepatitis B, and the risk is worse for younger children.
+For most children, the risk of a serious vaccine reaction is approximately 100 times greater than the risk of contracting hepatitis B, and the risks are greater for younger children.

 Only 1.3% of those exposed to hepatitis B will develop a serious complication.
 Coupled with the low risk of hepatitis infection, its small likelihood of causing serious harm, and the well-documented serious dangers of the vaccine: why are we vaccinating all infants for hepatitis B?